klahrich/chiefhustler/content/diary/contrarian-investment-strategies.md

 _Personal note: I experienced the consequences of Affect during the GME mania in 2021, as I was infuriated by my inability to afford a house for my family while real-estate prices were skyrocketing, which had a big (and very negative) influence on my financial decisions._

 _I also wonder if the oil sector has a negative Affect attached to it for a large subset of market participants that would be reluctant to invest in it, even if they were able to find rationally interesting returns.
 Same question for China..._

+## Chapter 3: Treacherous Shortcuts in Decision Making

+#### The Perils of Availability

+Tversky and Kahneman: "[we] assess the frequency of a class or the probability of an event by the ease with which instances or occurrences can be brought to mind."
+This is why we think deaths by shark attack are more common than deaths from pieces of airplanes falling [whereas the latter is **30 times** more probably than the former].

+...**recent**, **salient** eents often strongly influence decision making in the stock market and bond markets that can cause or exacerbate sharp price movements.

+#### A Picture Is Not Worth a Thousand Words

+...it's a natural human tendency to draw analogies and see identical situations - where non exist...causes us to give too much emphasis to the similarities between events...reduces the importance we give to variables that are actually critical in deremining and event's probability.

+#### The Remarkable Success of Wannabe Gunslingers

+In a December 27, 1999, missive he [Jim Cramer] wrote, referring to money managers who refused to buy enormously overpriced dot-com stocks, "The losers better chance or they will lose again next year" - this less than three weeks before the dot-com market collapse.

+Don't be influenced by the short-term record or "great" market calls of a money manager, analyst, market-timer or economist, no matter how impressive they are.

+#### Doing Heuristic Math

+"If the stock is so good, why doesn't it go up?"
+Don't expect that the strategy you adopt will prove a quick success in the market; give it a reasonable time to work out.

+#### Anchoring and Hindsight Biases

+...we choose some natural starting point where we think the stock is a good buy or sale and make adjustments from there.
+The adjustments are typically insufficient.

+_Hindsight bias_ seriously impairs proper assessment of past errors and significantly limits what can be learned from experience.
+As a result, we think mistakes are easy to see and are confident we won't make them again - until we do.